grafana/grafana/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 ## Enhance your logs data source plugin with optional features

+Add visualization type hints, labels, and other optional features to logs.

-### Add a preferred visualisation type hint to the data frame
+### Add a preferred visualization type hint to the data frame

-To make sure Grafana recognizes data as logs and shows logs visualization automatically in Explore you have do set `meta.preferredVisualisationType` to `'logs'` in the returned data frame.
+To make sure Grafana recognizes data as logs and shows logs visualization automatically in Explore you have to set `meta.preferredVisualisationType` to `'logs'` in the returned data frame.
 See [Selecting preferred visualisation section]({{< relref "add-support-for-explore-queries/#selecting-preferred-visualisation" >}})

 **Example:**